Timberborn: How to Plan House Layouts for Efficient Districts

 • Workplaces on the outer side of the storage line

-• Leisure attached nearby, but not blocking the main route
+• Leisure attached nearby, but never blocking the main route

-This works because beavers do not benefit from a pretty commute.
-If homes are beside storage and storage is beside work, the colony spends less time pathing across the district.
-Even a small mistake here snowballs.
-A storage yard at the wrong edge forces repeated long hauls, and a house row placed too far from the district core turns every daily cycle into extra walking.
+This works because beavers gain nothing from a pretty commute.
+Homes beside storage, storage beside work — that is the whole trick.
+Small mistakes snowball: a storage yard at the wrong edge forces repeated long hauls, and a house row placed too far from the core turns every daily cycle into extra walking.

 How to place the starter block